premnaath/SDCND-P2/reflection.md

 |  |  |
 |  |  |

-The probability for yield is exactly one and it can be stated that the traffic sign, go straight or right has been predicted with the maximum probability.
+The probability for go straight or right is almost one and it can be stated that the traffic sign, go straight or right has been predicted with the maximum probability.

 Softmax probability for the first image 5, roundabout is listed below,